+person recording them.

-Date and time of disclosure: Person(s) about whom there is a safeguarding concern (the 'victim'): Person(s) whose conduct is causing a concern: Person recording concern: Person to whom concern was reported: Nature of the concern: (factual information only, continue on additional : sheet if needed) In the case of apparent bruises or injuries, these should be completed o n the body map below. certify that this is an accurate and factual record of my concerns.
-Signed: Date: Name (please print):
+Date and time of disclosure:

+Person(s) about whom there is a safeguarding concern (the 'victim'):

+Person(s) whose conduct is causing a concern:

+Person recording concern:

+Person to whom concern was reported:

+Nature of the concern: (factual information only, continue on additional sheet if needed)

+In the case of apparent bruises or injuries, these should be completed o n the body map below.

+Signed: Date:

+Name (please print):